 There are generally two categories in which a client’s wrongful death case may fall:

 Category 1: Damages from When the Accident Occurred until Death

 This category covers any damages or compensation from the time a victim has been in a car accident to the time of their death.
 In Sanchez’s case, as death was immediate, it would be unlikely that the claim would fall under this category.

 Category 2: Losses Experienced by Loved Ones after Death

 This type of compensation is designed to compensate the survivors of the deceased for any financial losses they may have suffered.
 This category includes items such as lost wages until the victim’s expected retirement.
 This could also include loss of consortium (loss of comfort, solace, moral support, etc.).

-If you are the spouse, child or parent of a loved one who has tragically passed because of the negligence of another, our professionals at the Charles J. Argento Law Firm are here to help.
+If you are the spouse, child or parent of a loved one who has tragically passed because of the negligence of another, our professionals at the Charles J. Argento & Associates is here to help.

 We welcome your call to us today at (713) 225-5050 to arrange a free initial consultation.
 We speak both Spanish and English here.